GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 - Change the `hostname` in the project using the following instructions:

-     - Make hidden folders visible in the windows explorer.(If already done then ignore it).
+     - Make hidden folders visible in the windows explorer.
+If this has already been done then ignore then skip this step.
      - Navigate to `vs/config` folder in the root of the project in the windows explorer.
      - Open the `applicationhost.config` file.
      - Add the following lines to `bindings` section of the project: